 - Explore Hierapolis Ancient Ruins site

-- Paddle in the Mineral Travertine Pools
+- Paddle in Mineral Travertine Pools

-- Swim in Cleopatra’s Pool
+- Swim in Cleopatra’s Pool with carbonate minerals

 - Visit Pamukkale Museum